Back to blog

 This is the part that kills most AI-in-SaaS projects.
 You have 1,000 customers.
 Each customer has their own data, their own API credentials, their own configuration, their own knowledge about what “normal” looks like in their environment.
 Customer A's data can never leak to Customer B. Not in the model's response.
 Not in the knowledge base.
 Not in the audit logs.

-If you are building this yourself, you need: per-tenant credential storage (encrypted at rest, decrypted only in memory), per-tenant knowledge bases, per-tenant session isolation, per-tenant audit trails, and a provisioning API so your backend can create tenants programmatically when a new customer signs up.
-That is 3-6 months of infrastructure work before you write a single AI feature.
+If you are building this yourself, you need: per-tenant credential storage (encrypted at rest, decrypted only in memory), per-tenant knowledge bases, per-tenant session isolation, per-tenant audit trails, and a provisioning API so your backend can create tenants programmatically.
+That is 3–6 months of infrastructure work before you write a single AI feature.

 The shared layer is everything that applies across all your customers: how to connect to your API, your skill methodology, your application-level knowledge (what your data fields mean, what common patterns look like).
 The tenant layer is everything specific to one customer: their credentials, their baselines, their false positives, their team preferences.